ppetrovtv/pine_script_docs/source/language/Identifiers.rst

 ===========

 Identifiers are names used for user-defined variables and functions.
-Identifiers can be composed of lower and upper-case letters (from the English alphabet), underscore ``_`` and numbers.
+They can be composed of:

+-  upper and lower case letters (from the English alphabet),
+-  underscore (``_``),
+-  numbers.

 An identifier cannot begin with a number.
 Identifiers are case-sensitive.
 Here are some examples of valid identifiers::

     myVar